-Except as described above, RPI is entitled only to the future royalty payments arising from sales of CIMZIA® and MIRCERA®, pursuant to our agreements with UCB and Roche.
-However, we have determined that we have significant continuing involvement in the generation of these future royalty payments through our ongoing manufacturing and supply obligations.
+We determined that we have significant continuing involvement in the generation of the future royalty payments to be received by RPI related to CIMZIA® and MIRCERA® through our ongoing manufacturing and supply obligations related to these products.
 As a result, we recorded the \$124.0 million as a long-term liability (Royalty Obligation) on our Condensed Consolidated Balance Sheet that will be amortized using the interest method over the estimated life of the Purchase and Sale Agreement.
-We believe the carrying amount of the Royalty Obligation is consistent with its fair value.
-The model used to estimate the fair value of the rights sold to RPI required us to make estimates regarding, among other things, the assumptions market participants would make regarding the timing, probability and amount of future royalties, as well as the appropriate financial discount rates.
+The discounted cash flow model used to estimate the fair value of the rights sold to RPI requires us to make estimates regarding, among other things, the assumptions market participants would make regarding the timing, probability and amount of future royalties, as well as the appropriate financial discount rates.
 We consider the assumptions and estimates used in this analysis to fall within Level 3 of the fair value hierarchy.
+We believe the carrying amount of the Royalty Obligation is consistent with its fair value at September 30, 2012.

-As a result of this liability accounting, even though the royalties from UCB and Roche will be remitted directly to RPI starting in the second quarter of 2012 for royalties arising from product sales in the first quarter of 2012, we will continue to record revenue for these royalties.
+As a result of this liability accounting, even though the royalties from UCB and Roche are remitted directly to RPI starting in the second quarter of 2012 for royalties arising from product sales in the first quarter of 2012, we will continue to record revenue for these royalties.
 We recognize royalties from net sales of CIMZIA® and MIRCERA® upon notification of the actual royalty amount, which occurs in the quarter after those sales are made.
-During the six months ended June 30, 2012, we recognized \$6.2 million in aggregate royalties from net sales of CIMZIA® and MIRCERA®, of which the \$2.7 million recognized in the three months ended March 31, 2012 was retained by Nektar as these amounts resulted from product sales in the fourth quarter of 2011 and the \$3.5 million recognized in the three months ended June 30, 2012 was remitted directly to RPI as these amounts resulted from product sales in the first quarter of 2012.
+During the nine months ended September 30, 2012, we recognized \$9.6 million in aggregate royalties from net sales of CIMZIA® and MIRCERA®, of which the \$2.7 million recognized in the three months ended March 31, 2012 was retained by us as these amounts resulted from royalties on product sales in the fourth quarter of 2011 and the \$6.9 million recognized in the six month period ended September 30, 2012 was remitted by UCB and Roche directly to RPI as these amounts resulted from product sales in the first and second quarters of 2012.